-10. COSMO: dealing with solvation effects
+11. COSMO: dealing with solvation effects

 Solvation effects can be treated by the COSMO (COnductorlike Screening MOdel).
-If you want to know more about COSMO, please read chapter 11 of the TURBOMOLE documentation or visit www.cosmologic.de
+If you want to know more about COSMO, please read chapter "Treatment of Solvation Effects with Cosmo" of the Turbomole documentation.

 Briefly: COSMO is a continuum solvation model, almost identical to the CPCM called method in many other quantum chemistry programs.
 COSMO builds a metal cavity around the molecule, corresponding to an electrostatically ideal solvent of $\varepsilon = \infty$.